-- representative freely chosen by an adult participant.
+- perform employer responsibilities to the extent approved by the participant.
+Services must be directed by a legal representative of the participant or by a non-legal representative freely chosen by an adult participant.
 A person who serves as a designated representative of a participant for the purpose of directing personal care services cannot serve as a provider of personal care services for that participant. - c.
 Independent Advocacy.
 Each enrollee must have access to an independent advocate or advocacy system in the state.
 This function is performed by individuals or entities that do not provide direct services, perform assessments, or have monitoring, oversight or fiscal responsibilities for the demonstration or services provided under the demonstration.
 The state must require the MCO to provide participants with information regarding independent advocacy supports. - d.
 Participant Employer Authority.
-The state must ensure that the participant (or the participant's designated representative) has the following decision-making authority over workers who provide services to the participant. - i.
+The state must ensure that the participant (or the participant's designated representative) has the following decision-making authority over workers who provide services to the participant. - 1.
 Participant/Common Law Employer.
 The participant (or the participant's designated representative) is the common law employer of workers who provide services.
-An IRS-Approved Fiscal/Employer Agent functions as the participant's agent in performing payroll and other employer responsibilities that are required by federal and state law. - ii.
+An IRS-Approved Fiscal/Employer Agent functions as the participant's agent in performing payroll and other employer responsibilities that are required by federal and state law. - 2.
 Decision Making Authority.
-The participant (or the participant's designated representative) exercises the following decision making activities: recruit staff, select staff from worker registry (if available), hire staff as common law employer, verify staff qualifications, obtain criminal history and/or background investigation of staff, specify additional staff qualifications based on participant needs and preferences, evaluate staff performance, verify time worked by staff and approve time sheets, and discharge staff. - e.
-Members transitioning from ABCB to SDCB may receive one-time funding of up to \$2,000.00 to be used for items that are identified in the CCP as essential for successful management of self-directed services, as outlined in Attachment B. - f.
+The participant (or the participant's designated representative) exercises the following decision making activities: Recruit staff, select staff from worker registry (if available), hire staff as common law employer, verify staff qualifications, obtain criminal history and/or background investigation of staff, specify additional staff qualifications based on participant needs and preferences, evaluate staff performance, verify time worked by staff and approve time sheets, and discharge staff. - e.
+Members transitioning from ABCB to SDCB may receive one-time funding of up to \$2000.00 to be used for items that are identified in the CCP as essential for successful management of self-directed services, as outlined in Attachment B. - f.
 Existing SDCB members who, at implementation of Centennial Care 2.0, have budgets that exceed the service limits applicable under Centennial Care 2.0 for related goods and services, specialized therapies or non-medical transportation, will have their current budgets carried over until 2023.
 After 2023, the budgets for these members must be based upon the approved amounts consistent with the then-applicable Centennial Care service limits.
 Members newly receiving SDCB will be subject to the Centennial Care 2.0 service limitations beginning on January 1, 2019.
 See Attachment B for details regarding service limits. - g.
 Disenrollment from Participant-Direction.
 A participant may voluntarily disenroll from SDCB at any time and return to a traditional service delivery system.
 To the extent possible, the member shall provide his/her provider ten (10) days advance notice regarding his/her intent to withdraw from participant direction.
-A participant may be involuntarily disenrolled by the state from SDCB: 1) for cause, if continued participation would not permit the participant's health, safety, or welfare needs to be met, or 2) the participant demonstrates the inability to self-direct by consistently demonstrating a lack of ability to carry out the tasks needed to self-direct personal care services, including repeated premature depletions of his/her budget, or 3) if there is fraudulent use of funds such as substantial evidence that a participant has falsified documents related to participant directed services.
-If a participant is terminated voluntarily or involuntarily
+A participant may be involuntarily disenrolled by the state from SDCB: 1) for cause, if continued participation would not permit the participant's health, safety, or welfare needs to be met, or 2) the participant demonstrates the inability to self-direct by consistently demonstrating a lack of ability to carry out the tasks needed to self-direct personal care services, including repeated premature depletions of his/her budget, or 3) if there is